-- Beach Warning Flags and Interpretive Signs Program The FCMP provides beach warning flags and interpretive signs for use by beachfront coastal communities, other governmental entities, and state parks that provide public access to Florida's coast. - Rip Current Awareness Program Many visitors to the beach are not experienced in swimming in the surf and are vulnerable to rip currents and other hazards.
-The FCMP provides rip current awareness signs and other educational materials to local governments & state parks to increase the public's awareness of the dangers of rip currents and how they can protect themselves. - Earth Day at the Capitol Each year, the FCMP hosts a booth at the Earth Day event held at the state capitol in Tallahassee, Florida.
-At the event, FCMP distributes educational materials, such as posters, brochures, bookmarks, and other educational material which promote the coastal zone. - International Coastal Cleanup (ICC) Event The ICC Event unites volunteers every year on a single day for the world's largest ocean health volunteer cleanup.
-FCMP staff participates in the event as site captains for specified locations in the ICC event. - Website The FCMP continues to improve/update its website to better communicate its message and the program to the public.
+- Beach Warning Flags and Interpretive Signs Program The FCMP provides beach warning flags and interpretive signs for use by beachfront coastal communities, other governmental entities and state parks that provide public access to Florida's coast. - Rip Current Awareness Program Many visitors to the beach are not experienced in swimming in the surf and are vulnerable to rip currents and other hazards.
+The FCMP provides rip current awareness signs and other educational materials to local governments and state parks to increase the public's awareness of the dangers of rip currents and how they can protect themselves. - Oceans Day at the Capitol Each year, the FCMP hosts a booth at the Oceans Day event held at the state capitol in Tallahassee, Florida.
+At the event, FCMP distributes educational materials, such as posters, brochures, bookmarks and other educational material which promote the coastal zone. - International Coastal Cleanup (ICC) Event The ICC Event unites volunteers every year on a single day for the world's largest ocean health volunteer cleanup.
+FCMP staff participates in the event as site captains for specified locations in the ICC event. - Website The FCMP continues to improve and update its website to better communicate its message and the program to the public. - Staff participates in local events as opportunities arise.